ldaniel/xldeploy-zippedfiles-plugin/README.md

 # zippedfiles-plugin
-The SQLCMD plugin is an alternative to the standard XL Deploy file plugin that supports deploying multiples files a remote server folder.
+The ZippedFile plugin is an alternative to the standard XL Deploy file plugin that supports deploying multiples files a remote server folder.

 ##Features##